moj-analytical-services/splink/docs/blog/posts/2024-08-15-bias-continued.md

 ![Image 2](./img/sp_mistake_data.png)

 This is a simplification, and a real generation would likely include more rows with various spelling error iterations.
-The final two record also consider the case where similarly spelt names that relate to different individuals.
+The final two records also consider the case of similarly spelled names relating to different individuals.

 ## <u>2.
 Investigate model parameters</u>